 An ordinary shareholders' meeting shall be convened at least once a year within six months of the end of each fiscal year in order to approve the annual and consolidated accounts for the relevant fiscal year or, in case of postponement, within the period established by court order.
 Upon first notice, the meeting may validly deliberate only if the shareholders present, represented by proxy or voting by mail represent at least one-fifth of the shares entitled to vote.
 Upon second notice, no quorum is required.
 This differs from Nasdaq rules that require 33 1/3% of shareholders be present at a meeting.
-Decisions are made by a majority of the votes cast by the shareholders present, represented by proxy, or voting by mail.
-The votes cast do not include those attached to shares for which the shareholder did not participate in the vote, abstained, voted blank or the vote is otherwise void.
+Decisions are made by a majority of the votes cast do not include those attached to shares for which the shareholder did not participate in the vote, abstained, voted blank or the vote is otherwise void.